Moral / Ethical Development

-Our brains are hard-wired for empathic responses toward the well-being of others.
-There is global agreement about basic human rights, in theory at least elucidated in detail in the U.N.
-Universal Declaration of Human Rights, reprinted in the Appendix.
+Our brains are hardwired for empathic responses toward the well-being of others.
+There is global agreement about basic human rights, in theory at least, elucidated in detail in the U.N.
+Universal Declaration of Human Rights.
 There are virtues common to descriptions of what qualities are important to being a good person in the core teachings of major world religions.
 Linda Kavelin and Dan Popov identified 52 of these through studying the texts of the world’s great religions.
 Karen Armstrong recently proposed the creation of a contract for compassion to be signed by the leaders of world religions.
 Global agreement on top values of honesty, responsibility, respect, and fairness exists.
 Clear situations where there is a choice to alleviate suffering, like picking up a hurt child, giving money to support victims of a fire, sharing food with someone who is hungry, activate a straightforward brain response.

 Carol Gilligan, another theorist, using Kohlberg’s model, found that in their moral development, men tend to operate from an ethic of justice while women operate from an ethic of care.
 While Kohlberg puts focus on justice as a higher stage than a focus on care, Gilligan considers these a same level difference between boys and girls.
 Gilligan says, “An ethic of justice proceeds from the premise of equality—that all should be treated the same,” while “an ethic of care rests on the premise of non-violence—that no one should be harmed.”
 The flavor of this difference seems to be reflected in the difference in perspective between relationship prudence (as seen in mediation and restorative justice programs) and jurisprudence (as seen in most grievance processes and in legal actions.)
 The right use of power model advocated here is a meld of the two concerns—for justice, and for care—power with heart.

-I see ethical development as occurring in a spiraling fashion, as in the power spiral described in this book—moral development spiraling through the four dimensions.
-Ken Wilber speaks of development unfolding in 4 quadrants (4 fundamental perspectives), which seem akin to the 4 dimensions in the right use of power model.
-Wilber’s 4 quadrants roughly correspond to the 4 dimensions perspectives (see pages 10-11 for more detail) as follows:
+I see ethical development as occurring in a spiraling fashion—moral development spiraling through the four dimensions.
+Ken Wilber speaks of development unfolding in four quadrants (four fundamental perspectives), which seem akin to the four dimensions in the right use of power model.
+Wilber’s four quadrants roughly correspond to the four dimensions perspectives as follows:

 4 Quadrants